bacsubtilis/DAMA60_Exam_prep/README.md

 1. HW2, Topic-3 (a)

+### MAE_MSE_RMSE.py

+Calculates MAE, MSE and RMSE.
+Tested on:

+1. HW4, Topic-3(a)

+### margin.py

+Calculates the margin of of a linear separator.
+Kudos to Petros and NIkos!
+Tested on:

+1. Question 18, DAMA60_Final-Exam_22-23

+### neuron.py

+Calculates the MSE of a neuron based on different activation functions (selected in the script).
+Kudos to Petros!
+Tested on:

+1. Question 16, DAMA60_Repeat-Exam_22-23-Updated

 ### Pagerank_UI.py

 Requests user input of the nodes and the connections between them, along with the beta and the number of iterations.
 It constructs the transition probability matrix (M) and performs the PageRank algorithm with or without teleport (use beta=1 for no teleport), for the given iterations.
 Tested on: